RamSailopal/Liquibase-Demo/README.md

 One last check of the liquibase table should show it as no longer having the club column.

+### Row inserts

+Where as some sql update conventions have automatic rollback built into liquibase (as we have seen for table column creation), row inserts have no automatic roll back functionality.
+Rollback instruction have to therefore be specified in the change log files as can be seen within **Changelog/changelog2.json** and **Changelog/changelog3.json**

+changelog2.json contains a liquibase insert change type and then a delete change type within roll back.
+These can be tested in much the same way as we have done previously using **update**, **tag** and **rollback** referencing changelog2.json

+As an alternative to insert and delete change types, native sql can be placed in the file using the sql change type.
+This is seen in changelog3.json.

 ### References

 [Liquibase](https://docs.liquibase.com/home.html)